 Check out my other posts about the best portable audio recorder.

 Design and build

-Judging the audio interface by its cover, Scarlet 2i2 has a great design.
+Judging the audio interface by its cover, the Focusrite Scarlett 2i2 has a great design.
 Its body features a rough texture combined with some switch panels, which make it look impressive.
 More so, the device has a compact and light design.
 Its anodized uni-body chassis (aluminium) is very durable.
-Important if you are transporting between home/studio/church etc. Check out the Focusrite 2i2 at Amazon
+Important if you are transporting between home/studio/church etc.

-The two inputs on the front of the Focusrite 2i2 are compatible with ¼” instrument cables and XLR mic cables.
+The two inputs on the front of the Focusrite are compatible with ¼” instrument cables and XLR mic cables.
 Even though the device does not have SPDIF I/O or MIDI for connecting ¼ inch TRS cables, it has one ¼” headphone jack and one volume knob.
 The plug-in suite, for instance, is compatible with most DAW (Digital Audio Workstation).
 It also gives numerous features for fine-tuning and editing your favourite mixes.

 The audio interface comes with various software packages, such as Plug-in Suite (from Focusrite), Novation Bass Station, Ableton Live Lite and others.

-In summary, the Focusrite Scarlett 2i2 is a really great audio interface and can be used for many different types of applications.
+In summary, the Focusrite Scarlett is a really great audio interface and can be used for many different types of applications.
 Its metal body is attractive and its sound is fantastic.
 Most importantly, the device is lightweight, hence you can carry it to wherever you like.

-I actually own a Scarlett 2i2, and my experience has been very positive.
+I actually own this audio interface, and my experience has been very positive.
 It is well made and the sound quality is excellent.
 I use mine with Ableton Live, but it works with all the main DAWs.

 The Studio deal from Presonus also includes a case to carry the huge diaphragm condenser mic.
-But I didn’t see a case in Scarlett 2i2’s box.
-There is also a clip for the mic is in there included.
+B There is also a clip for the mic is in there included.
 Although this microphone is quite smaller compared to the large diaphragm condenser microphones you will find in the market, it still seems a decent quality microphone.